 The art of open boundary management consists in applying a constraint strong enough that the inner domain "feels" the rest of the ocean, but weak enough that perturbations are allowed to leave the domain with minimum false reflections of energy.
 The constraints are specified separately at each boundary as time scales for "inflow" and "outflow" as defined below.
 The time scales are set (in days) by namelist parameters such as rn_dpein, rn_dpeob for the eastern open boundary for example.
-When both time scales are zero for a given boundary (e.g. for the western boundary, lp_obc_west=true, rn_dpwob=0 and rn_dpwin=0)
+When both time scales are zero for a given boundary (e.q. for the western boundary, lp_obc_west =true, rn_dpwob =0 and rn_dpwin =0) this means that the boundary in question is a "fixed" boundary where the solution is set exactly by the boundary data.
+This is not recommended, except in combination with increased viscosity in a "sponge" layer next to the boundary in order to avoid spurious reflections.